Yoro Valley

 ■ Chiyo Falls

-Located downstream from Awamata Falls, it has a delicate and refreshing flow with a drop of about 8 meters.
+Located downstream from Awamata Falls, this delicate and refreshing waterfall has a drop of about 8 meters.

 ■ Bandai Falls